burnthewhich/burnthewhich.github.io/which/too-smart.md

     esac
   done
   ```
-Good luck "reading" the "settings" from those.
+Good luck "reading" the "settings" from those without resorting to invoking an actual shell to run the file and see what it does.

 And being scripts, they can contain _any_ commands, not just settings for `PATH`.
 It's not unheard of for people to write things like `exec zsh -i` or `exec startx` inside `.profile` or `.login`.